 Must handle the data subject’s personal data in compliance with applicable law (see auditing preliminary recommendation for further details).

+Disclosure Requirement

-The EPDP Team recommends that the following requirements are applicable to the entity disclosing the data and must be confirmed by [TBC] and subject to an enforcement mechanism.
+The EPDP Team recommends that the following requirements are applicable to Contracted Parties and subject to ICANN Compliance enforcement, as well as any automated responses provided by SSAD.
 For the avoidance of doubt, every response does not have to go through an enforcement procedure; the enforcement mechanism may, however, be triggered in the event of apparent misuse.

-The entity disclosing the data:
+Contracted Parties and SSAD:

 Must only disclose the data requested by the requestor;